 EMDR quickly opens new windows on reality, allowing people to see solutions within themselves that they never knew were there.
 And it’s a therapy where the client is very much in charge, which can be particularly meaningful when people are recovering from having their power taken away by abuse and violation.

 EMDR is cost-effective, non-invasive, and an evidence-based method of psychotherapy that facilitates adaptive information processing.
 Robert Stickgold, Ph.D., Harvard Medical School, shares:

-EMDR therapy is an eight-phase treatment which comprehensively identifies and addresses experiences that have overwhelmed the brain’s natural resilience or coping capacity and have thereby generated traumatic symptoms and/or harmful coping strategies.
+EMDR therapy is an eight-phase treatment that comprehensively identifies and addresses experiences that have overwhelmed the brain’s natural resilience or coping capacity and have thereby generated traumatic symptoms and/or harmful coping strategies.
 Through EMDR therapy, patients can reprocess traumatic information until it is no longer psychologically disruptive.